Skip to product information

 • Temperature range: designed for extreme conditions from -40°F to 200°F

-• Adhesion: industrial-grade 3M VHB double-sided tape for a permanent, high-strength bond (no mechanical fasteners required)
+• Adhesion: industrial-grade 3M VHB double-sided tape for a permanent, high-strength bond

-Need help: Email sales@valleyoutdoorsupply.com or call 360-916-8312.
+Need help before ordering?
+Email sales@valleyoutdoorsupply.com or call 360-916-8312.

 Back to top ↑